lwelzel/FCGram/README.md

 FCGram_Matrices(4, 25, 12, 25, 20, 2, 256)
 ```

-### Writing FC Gram matrices in '.mat' files to '.pt' files.
+### Writing FC Gram matrices in '.mat' files to '.pt' and '.npz' files.
 This requires having scipy and pytorch installed.
 ```bash
 python utils.py